Back to RWKV Hub

 $$ \text{Attention}(Q, K, V) = \text{softmax}\left(\frac{QK^T}{\sqrt{d}}\right)V $$

-For a single query position $t$, the output is:
+For a single query position $t$:

 $$ y_t = \sum_{i=1}^{t} \frac{\exp(q_t \cdot k_i / \sqrt{d})}{\sum_{j=1}^{t} \exp(q_t \cdot k_j / \sqrt{d})} v_i $$